vub-dl/u-cmab/README.md

 jupyter notebook
 ```
 Every figure in the submitted paper corresponds with a notebook, provided at the root of this repository.
 Note that all notebooks are jupyter notebooks, with the exception of one Wolfram Mathematica notebook (`Figure~2.nb`).
-Note that due to the anonymisation process, notebooks are converted to `json`.
+Due to the anonymisation process, notebooks are converted to `json`.
 When copying the notebooks, one can save a file as `ipynb` and open with jupyter notebook.
 For more information, visit [this guide](http://ipython.org/ipython-doc/rel-1.0.0/interactive/nbconvert.html)

----
-[3] Jeroen Berrevoets and Wouter Verbeke.
-2019.
-Causal Simulations for Uplift Modeling. _arXiv preprint arXiv:1902.00287_ (2019).

-[13] George Konidaris, Sarah Osentoski, and Philip S Thomas.
-2011.
-Value function approximation in reinforcement learning using the Fourier basis..
-In _AAAI,_ Vol. 6.7.